gomorpheus/morpheus-docs/library/options/option_types.rst

 Inputs
 ------

 Inputs are custom input fields that can be added to Instance Types and Layouts, then presented in Instance, App, and Cloning wizards.
-The resulting value is available in the Instance config map as <%=customOptions.fieldName%>.
+The resulting value is available in the Instance config map as <%=customOptions.fieldName%> or <%=customOptions['fieldName'], the latter syntax being required in certain situations such as when the field name contains a hyphen "-" (ex. <%=customOption['my-field-name']).
 The fieldName and value can also be exported as Tags.

 .. image:: /images/provisioning/library/new_option_type.png
    :align: center